sminemfinance2021/docs/token-seller.md

-Executes a trade with UniSwap to sell some tokens held by the contract for some tokens desired by the pool and pays the caller any tokens received above the minimum acceptable output.
+Executes a trade with PancakeSwap to sell some tokens held by the contract for some tokens desired by the pool and pays the caller any tokens received above the minimum acceptable output.